Back to top

 In his spare time, Nathan runs an online interest group dedicated to circuit house, a genre of house music, called CircuitX.

-Before starting as Administrator for the NZ Drug Foundation in February 2017, Melanie spent three years working for a drug and homelessness charity in a busy recovery hub in Scotland.
+Melanie started working as an Administrator with the NZ Drug Foundation in 2017, and now coordinates the organisation’s communities of practice.
+Prior to working at the NZ Drug Foundation, Melanie spent three years working for a drug and homelessness charity in a busy recovery hub in Scotland.
 She helped provide support based on harm reduction, moving towards recovery.
-Melanie provides administrative support and is the positive, front-facing member of every team she works with.
-She’ll ensure the right resources get to the right place.

 Bringing her unique brand of humour to the mix, Melanie embraces any opportunity to turn the everyday into something puntastic.